alipay/alipay-sdk-net-all/v3/docs/AlipayCommerceLogisticsOrderInstantdeliveryApi.md

 <a name="cancel"></a>
 # **Cancel**
-> Object Cancel (AlipayCommerceLogisticsOrderInstantdeliveryCancelModel alipayCommerceLogisticsOrderInstantdeliveryCancelModel = null)
+> AlipayCommerceLogisticsOrderInstantdeliveryCancelResponseModel Cancel (AlipayCommerceLogisticsOrderInstantdeliveryCancelModel alipayCommerceLogisticsOrderInstantdeliveryCancelModel = null)

 取消即时配送订单